-Our Board of Directors (the "Board") solicits your proxy on our behalf for the 2024 Annual Meeting of Shareholders (the "Annual Meeting") and at any postponement or adjournment of the Annual Meeting for the purposes set forth in this Proxy Statement.
-The Annual Meeting will be held at 3600 Centerpoint Parkway, Pontiac, MI 48341 on Tuesday, June 11, 2024 at 10:00 a.m. local time.
+Our Board of Directors (the "Board") solicits your proxy for the 2025 Annual Meeting of Shareholders (the "Annual Meeting") and at any adjournment or postponement thereof for the purposes set forth in the accompanying Proxy Statement.
+The Annual Meeting will be held at 2125 Butterfield Road, Toy, MI 48084 on Monday June 9, 2025 at 10:00 a.m. local time.

-On or about April 26, 2024, we intend to mail to our shareholders of record a Notice of Internet Availability of Proxy Materials (the "Notice").
-The Notice will contain instructions on how to access this Proxy Statement and our 2023 annual report to shareholders, through the Internet and how to vote through the Internet.
+On or about April 25, 2025, we intend to mail to our shareholders of record a Notice of Internet Availability of Proxy Materials (the "Notice").
+The Notice contains only an overview of the more complete proxy materials available to you on the Internet.
+We encourage you to access and review all of the important information contained in the Proxy Statement and materials before voting.
+The Notice will contain instructions on how to access this Proxy Statement and our 2024 annual report to shareholders, through the Internet.
 The Notice also will include instructions on how to receive such materials, at no charge, by paper delivery (along with a proxy card) or by e-mail.
 Beneficial owners will receive a similar notice from their broker, bank, or other nominee.
 Please do not mail in the Notice, as it is not intended to serve as a voting instrument.
-Notwithstanding anything to the contrary, we may send certain shareholders of record a full set of proxy materials by paper delivery instead of the notice or in addition to sending the notice.
+Notwithstanding anything to the contrary, we may send certain shareholders of record a full set of proxy materials by paper delivery instead of the Notice or in addition to sending the Notice.

-We currently intend to hold the Annual Meeting in person.
+We currently intend to hold the Annual Meeting only in person.
 However, in the event we determine it is not possible or advisable to hold the Annual Meeting in person, we will publicly announce alternative arrangements for the Annual Meeting as promptly as practicable before the Annual Meeting.
 Please monitor our website at www.zivobioscience.com for updated information.